-Adani Total Gas shares zoom 31% in 4 days; trend reversal or just a pullback? - BusinessToday
+Adani Total Gas shares tumble over 7%; what analysts say - BusinessToday

-Shares of Adani Total Gas Ltd extended gains for the fourth straight session on Friday.
-The stock was last seen 1.33 per cent higher at Rs 614.95, taking its four-day rally to 31.49 per cent.
+Shares of Adani Total Gas Ltd slumped on Friday, snapping their three-day strong upward run.
+The stock settled 7.09 per cent lower at Rs 563.90.

-Adani Total recently informed the bourses that, in view of the recent escalation in geopolitical developments in West Asia, some of the company's gas suppliers have curtailed supply, which in turn has impacted supplies to its industrial customers.
+Adani Total informed the bourses that, in view of the escalation in geopolitical developments in West Asia, some of the company's gas suppliers have curtailed supply, which in turn has impacted supplies to its industrial customers.

 This comes after the government on Monday issued an order prioritising the allocation for domestic piped natural gas (PNG) and compressed natural gas (CNG) for transport.
 Adani Total, in an exchange filing, said it is currently assessing the impact of the Centre's order and is taking necessary steps to mitigate the impact.

-From a technical perspective, a few analysts viewed the rally as a pullback within a broader consolidation or downtrend, rather than a trend reversal.
+From a technical perspective, a few analysts viewed the recent rally as a pullback within a broader consolidation or downtrend, rather than a trend reversal.

 Ruchit Jain, Head – Technical Research at Motilal Oswal Financial Services Ltd (MOFSL), said, "There have been several occasions where the stock rises for a few sessions, but the follow-up move does not sustain.
 Instead, we see a continuation of the consolidation or downtrend.
 Based on that pattern, the current move may just be a pullback.
 The Rs 660–680 range could act as a resistance zone for the stock.
 If one has bought it from a trading perspective, it may be advisable to consider booking profits in that Rs 660–680 range."